Borecjeborec1/Coco/Readme.md

 ## Usage

-Coco can be used to compile JavaScript code into C++ code with various options and settings.
-Here's how you can use Coco, along with the available command-line arguments:
+Using Coco is straightforward.
+You can compile your JavaScript code to C++ by running the following command:

-Coco provides a command-line interface (CLI) for translating JavaScript code to C++.
-Here's how to use it:

 ```shell
 coco <input_file.js>